Vann Nath: Honours

 He was a recipient of Lillian Hellman/Hammett Award, which recognises courage in the face of political persecution, which he faced during the Khmer Rouge.

 Illness

-Despite battling long-standing health problems, including chronic kidney disease, Vann Nath continued to paint and write about his experiences under the Pol Pot regime.
-He suffered from a heart attack and went into a coma.
-He died on 5 September 2011 at the Calmette Hospital in Phnom Penh.
-He was approximately 65 years old.
+Despite battling long-standing health problems including chronic kidney disease, Vann Nath continued to paint and write about his experiences under the Pol Pot regime.
+Vann Nath died at the Calmette Hospital in Phnom Penh on September 5, 2011, after suffering a heart attack and going into a coma; he was approximately 65 years old.